-Qualification: A' level Religious Studies You don't have to be religious to study this course and you don't have to have studied it at GCSE.
+Qualification: A' level Religious Studies

+GCSE grades 4-9, including both English Language and Maths plus GCSE Grade 5 in a Humanities subject.
+You don't have to be religious to study this course and you don't have to have studied it at GCSE.
 You just have to be interested in the most important questions that humans can ask and you must be prepared to think logically and critically about the way that you argue.